mjhea0/thinkful-mentor/jinja/readme.md

   ![flask-jinja](https://raw.github.com/mjhea0/thinkful-mentor/master/jinja/flask_example/flask-jinja.png)

-## Inheritence
+## Inheritance

-Templates usually take advantage of [inheritence](http://jinja.pocoo.org/docs/templates/#template-inheritance), which inclues into a single base template that defines the basic structure of all the child templates.
-You use the tags {% extends %} and {% block %} to implement inheritence.
+Templates usually take advantage of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), which includes into a single base template that defines the basic structure of all the child templates.
+You use the tags {% extends %} and {% block %} to implement inheritance.

-Let's add inheritence to our example.
+Let's add inheritance to our example.

 1. Create the base (or parent) template:
   ```html